martbetz/martbetz.github.io/macos-trouble-shooting.md

 ### Issue: ###

-- entries have been listed as trusted by default or in error
+- entries have been added as trusted in error

 ### Solution: ###

 - `sudo /Library/Objective-See/RansomWhere/RansomWhere -reset`

-   clear all libraries and restart the launch daemon
+   (clear asuser-approved entrirs and restart the launch daemon)

+### Comments: ###

+- alternatively, `approvedBinaries.plist`can be edited/deleted manually